laramaleyeff1/swcrt-het/sample_analysis/README.md

     .
     ├── README.md
-    ├── data.Rda                # Sample data from a stepped wedge CRT └── sample_analysis.R       # Code to fit Model 5 and run various tests of heterogeneity on a sample data, data.Rda
+    ├── data.Rda                # Sample data from a stepped wedge CRT └── sample_analysis.R       # Code to fit Model 5 and run various tests of heterogeneity on data example with induced heterogeneity, data.Rda

 <p align="right">(<a href="#readme-top">back to top</a>)</p>